-Lakhimpur Kheri violence: Union minister Ajay Mishra’s son summoned by police
+Lakhimpur Kheri violence: Two arrested, Union minister Ajay Mishra’s son summoned by police tomorrow

 Ashish Mishra has been charged with multiple offences in the case, including murder and criminal conspiracy.

-On Thursday, Inspector General of Police Laxmi Singh said he has been summoned for questioning.
-“If Ashish Mishra does not abide by the summons, legal procedure will be adopted,” she said, according to PTI.
+“If Ashish Mishra does not abide by the summons, legal procedure will be adopted,” Inspector General of Police Laxmi Singh said, according to PTI.

 Singh added that two others are being questioned about the violence.
 “They’ve confirmed role of three others who are dead,” she said, ANI reported.
 “Technically, they have also been accounted for.
 These people are giving a lot of information.”